Two-Chapter Excerpt from Erik's Revelation

 Sam made a grunting noise, indicating he understood.
 “Ahh… And you’re not sure what you’ll discover… Alaska’s a big place, Erik.
 I wouldn’t worry too much about digging up skeletons.”

 And there went his tumultuous thoughts again, wondering the true story about his past.
 Did Sam know what Erik would discover if he went searching?
 He wanted to confide in his brother; he really did.
 But he also wanted answers first.
 What if he had made a mistake, mixed his DNA with Sam’s?
 What if this was just some sort of pipe dream?
-Didn’t every adopted kid want to think more of their past than what there was?
+Didn’t every adopted kid want to make their past more than it really was?

-After all, one fact he knew from his own memories was that his adopted father, Adam Belgarde, had found him in the wilderness.
+After all, one fact he actually remembered was that his adopted father, Adam Belgarde, had found him in the wilderness.
 His father was a superhero.
 That’s what he’d always believed.
 He’d never suspected that his adopted father might be his real father.
 Had Adam Belgarde had an affair?
-Did he have a mother somewhere?
-More siblings who hadn’t had a chance to live the life he had?
+Could Erik’s biological mother still be alive?
+Did he have other siblings who hadn’t had a chance to live the life he had?

 Erik looked up at his brother.
-Nothing but truth filled his heart as he thought about what he wanted to say to his brother.
+Nothing but truth filled his heart as he chose his words.
 “I never wanted to discover anything new about my past, Sam.
 I love my family.
 No man could want anything more than what I’ve had.
 I’m thankful every day that Dad found me and adopted me.”

 “One step at a time, right?”
-Erik couldn’t help laughing about Nora’s enthusiasm.
-She had plenty of troubles of her own, and yet, she’d taken on the family’s problems and business as if she’d been with them forever.
+Erik couldn’t help but laugh about Nora’s enthusiasm.
+She had plenty of troubles of her own, and yet she’d taken on the family’s problems and business as if she’d been with them forever.
 “Tell Nora to allow me time to put this together before she starts booking my summer.”

-And time to handle whatever I might discover about my past, he thought, but still held his words from Sam.
-It wouldn’t be right to cast the family’s past into shadow if he’d made a mistake, prompting the results of the genealogy report.
+And time to handle whatever I might discover about my past, he thought, but he still held his words from Sam.
+It wouldn’t be right to cast the family’s past into shadow if he’d made a mistake, prompting the results of the DNA report.